 Other participantsTakuma Johnson, Monica Molinari, Paula Manzano

-From the architect.
+Text description provided by the architects.
 English for Fun, founded in Spain in 2011, uses a revolutionary method for children of any age or physical condition to learn English using their five senses.
 English for Fun is a place for all children to learn.
 This pedagogical approach is based in the idea that every child is special and unique.

 The new center for English for Fun wanted to be a representation of this innovative teaching method, a place to booster creativity, imagination, and to stimulate all five senses.